PsyTeachR/mcs-conv/docs/16-regression.md

 * The STARS data are currently in <select class='solveme' data-answer='["wide"]'> <option></option> <option>wide</option> <option>tidy</option></select> format.

-Before we calculate means, you need to use `gather()` to restructure the STARS data into the appropriate "tidy" format; i.e., so that it looks like the table below.
+Before we calculate means, you need to use `pivot_longer()` to restructure the STARS data into the appropriate "tidy" format; i.e., so that it looks like the table below.

 | ID | Question | Score |